dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ## Menu items

 Menu items can be optionally added to the flyout, and each menu item is represented by a `MenuItem` object.
 The position of `MenuItem` objects on the flyout is dependent upon their declaration order in the Shell visual hierarchy.
-Therefore, any `MenuItem` objects declared before `FlyoutItem` objects will appear before the `FlyoutItem` objects in the flyout, and any `MenuItem` objects declared after `FlyoutItem` objects will appear after the `FlyoutItem` objects in the flyout.
+Therefore, any `MenuItem` objects declared before <xref:Microsoft.Maui.Controls.FlyoutItem> objects will appear before the <xref:Microsoft.Maui.Controls.FlyoutItem> objects in the flyout, and any `MenuItem` objects declared after <xref:Microsoft.Maui.Controls.FlyoutItem> objects will appear after the <xref:Microsoft.Maui.Controls.FlyoutItem> objects in the flyout.

 The `MenuItem` class has a `Clicked` event, and a `Command` property.
 Therefore, `MenuItem` objects enable scenarios that execute an action in response to the `MenuItem` being tapped.